kffans/NppAutocompleteForUnity/README.md

 How to run the ``npp_unity.ahk`` script:
 1. Download Notepad++ here: https://notepad-plus-plus.org/downloads/
 2. Download AHK v2 here:    https://www.autohotkey.com/download/ahk-v2.exe
-3. Launch AutoHotkey Dash, go into "Editor Settings" and in the Command Line textarea, type in: ``Notepad++.exe "%L"``
+3. Launch AutoHotkey Dash, go into "Editor Settings" and in the Command Line textarea, type: ``Notepad++.exe "%L"``
 4. Double-click the ``npp_unity.ahk`` script.

 The script will open a new Notepad++ window and run its autocomplete features in the background.